7 Ayurvedic Smoothie Recipes by Body Type

 - 1 teaspoon maple syrup

-Method: Stew the apple first (5 minutes), then blend with remaining warm ingredients.
+Method: Stew the apple first (5 minutes).
+Then blend with the rest of the warm ingredients.

-Why it works: Cooked apples are much easier for Vata to digest than raw.
-The pre-cooking breaks down the fibres, and warm oat milk adds nourishing heaviness.
+Why it works: Cooked apples are far easier for Vata to digest than raw.
+Pre-cooking breaks down the fibres.
+Warm oat milk adds nourishing heaviness.

 Pitta-Balancing Smoothies (Cool & Sweet)